 Offers semester and summer-long Environmental Field Studies Programs at the following locations: Caribbean/British West Indies, Australia, Pacific Northwest Canada, Baja, Mexico, Costa Rica, and Kenya.
 Contact 800.989.4435 for more information.

 - Child Family Health International is a non-profit organization based in San Francisco, CA promoting primary care, integrative medicine and Spanish literacy among students studying health or pre-health curricula, through international health electives in Ecuador, India and Mexico.
 The Medical Student Exchange Program includes clinic rotations, academic lectures, cultural immersion & home stay, and rural health excursions.
 Elective opportunities could involve investigating the challenges of tropical medicine, exploring integrative medicine and rural community health education and issues.
-For more information call: 415.863.4900, send an e-mail to email@example.com, or visit their website.
+For more information call: 415.863.4900, send an email to firstname.lastname@example.org, or visit their website.